Phantas0s/devdash/README-PREPAR.md

 general : Global configuration of your dashboard projects : List of your project
-services: Configurations of every services you want to call
+services: Configurations of every services you want to use
 widgets: List of widgets you want to display.
 row: Create a row which contains columns
 col: Create a column which contains widgets